Coddiction-101/student-mark-analyzer/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
-If you find issues, open the Issues tab.
+If you find issues, you can just open the Issues tab.

 📄 License